 At the summit, there is a visitor’s center and parking lot.
 To hike down into the crater, you can take either the Halemau‘u trail or the Sliding Sands trail.
 If you reserve in advance, you can even stay at a cabin inside the crater.

-One of the most popular activities at Haleakala National Park in winter is to hike to see the sunrise at the summit.
+One of the most popular activities at Haleakala National Park in winter is hiking to see the sunrise at the summit.
 This requires advance reservation, so you will need to reserve your spot on the park’s website.

 Hawaii Volcanoes National Park